 Read RSPCA’s tips for making sure your pet is tick safe this year here.

 Avoid feeding your pet or allowing them access to your Christmas treats!
 Foods, like ham, are often too fatty and can cause stomach and pancreas problems that can be life threatening.

 Christmas pudding and mince tarts contain lots of raisins and sultanas that can damage your pet’s kidneys.
 Grapes, even one single grape, can do the same thing!

 Chocolate is very dangerous for our pets so please keep them away from those yummy little chocolate Santas!
 Please just keep your pets on their normal diet, they don’t expect or need Christmas treats!

 Remember that presents may contain any of the above dangerous foods, hidden within the packaging.
-Dogs having a much greater sense of smell than us, may sniff them out and may do a Pre-Christmas raid to eat your chocolates and other sweet food under the tree.
+Dogs having a much greater sense of smell than us may sniff them out and may do a Pre-Christmas raid to eat your chocolates and other sweet food under the tree.
 Other gifts may contain toys that contain toxic parts or may block your pet’s intestine if chewed up and swallowed.
-ITC Note: ITC knows one Lane Cove family whose dog ate a entire packet of Christmas Mince Tarts (alfoil cases and all).
-Needless to say they spent Christmas Eve at the vet.
+ITC Note: ITC knows one Lane Cove family whose dog ate an entire packet of Christmas Mince Tarts (alfoil cases and all).
+Needless to say, they spent Christmas Eve at the vet.